Get

 Temperament & Intelligence of the Akita

 An Akita isn’t for the faint of heart or for first-time pet owners.
-They’re notoriously stubborn, aren’t quite as loving as most other dog breeds, and typically only get along great with one other person.
+They’re notoriously independent and aren’t quite as affectionate as most other dog breeds, and typically only get along great with one other person.

-That isn’t to say an Akita can’t be a sweet and loving addition to a home, it’s just worth pointing out that they’re not the best for many homes.
-They’re fiercely independent, like guarding what they think is theirs, and they don’t always adapt the best to change.
+That isn’t to say an Akita can’t be a loyal pet and a great addition to a home, it’s just worth pointing out that they’re not the best for many homes.
+They’re quite big in size and strong, which might be challenging to handle for inexperienced owners.
+They have strong guarding instincts and will fiercely protect what they think is theirs, and they don’t always adapt the best to change.

 If you’re thinking about getting an Akita, you’ll want to do plenty of research first so you know exactly what you’re getting yourself into.